dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

      A subclass of :drm:`<vector>` whose *element-type* is :type:`<byte>`.

-     Instances of ``<buffer>`` contain a data vector and two indices: the inclusive start and the exclusive end of valid data in the buffer.
+     Instances of :class:`<buffer>` contain a data vector and two indices: the inclusive start and the exclusive end of valid data in the buffer.
 The accessors for these indexes are called ``buffer-next`` and ``buffer-end``.

-     Note that *size:* is not taken as a suggestion of the size the user would like, as with the value passed with *buffer-size:* to *make* on :class:`<buffered-stream>`; if you supply a value with the *size:* init-keyword, that size is allocated, or, if that is not possible, an error is signalled, as with making any vector.
+     Note that ``size:`` is not taken as a suggestion of the size the user would like, as with the value passed with ``buffer-size:`` to :drm:`make` on :class:`<buffered-stream>`; if you supply a value with the ``size:`` init-keyword, that size is allocated, or, if that is not possible, an error is signalled, as when making any vector.

 .. class:: <buffered-stream>
    :open: